Nasser-Mohammed/Nasser-Mohammed.github.io/_pages/about.md

 Research Interests
 ======
-My current interests lie in differential equations (ordinary and partial), numerical analysis, and probability theory.
+My general interests lie in differential equations (ordinary and partial), numerical analysis, and probability theory.
+More specifically, I am interested in dynamical systems and control theory, and their applications.